cs-uob/COMS10012/exercises/part1/src/posix4/index.md

 # Bonus POSIX Activity

-*This activity is optional, and non-examinable.
-We recommend that you watch the videos anyway.*
+*This activity is optional, and non-examinable.* If you fancy learning some gubbins of how terminals and filesystems work give the videos a watch, if you fancy doing some old fashioned systems programming give the exercises a go.  **You will not be examined on this**.

 ## Videos